-SchoolTutoring Academy’s tutoring programs for Waldorf students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Waldorf, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Waldorf attend school in the Charles County Public School System.
 With 26 schools and over 26,000 students, the district is sizeable enough to offer many different learning opportunities and environments for students.
 Various specialized programs, from Advanced Placement courses to special education programs, are available to meet the academic needs of students of all ability levels.
 Despite the district’s large size, there is an emphasis on individual attention.
 Each student is held to a high standard of success, and teachers work hard to inspire students to pursue their areas of interest.